 Meruem (Hunter X Hunter)

-Initially, Meruem was a cruel and violent leader.
+Initially, Meruem was a cruel leader.
 No empathy was shown towards humans, and they were viewed as nothing more than food.
 After becoming aware of the unfairness of human society, he wanted to create a new world where the idea of inequality would no longer exist.
 After losing memory, he became much more respectful and closer to his subordinates.
 He also came to believe that the true purpose of power is to protect the weak who deserve to live, not torment the defeated.

 Shougo Makishima (Psycho-Pass)